iCliniq Logo

 Welcome back to icliniq.com.

 I have examined your pictures (attachment removed to protect patient identity).
 After examining your pictures, it seems you have very few pimples marks.
-I think your present marks will subside in 2 to 3 months of using Nexret gel, beside this you can go for chemical peels, which will be a safer option for skin rejuvenation or anti-aging in your case because you do not want to use skin whitening products.
+I think your present marks will subside in two to three months of using Nexret gel.
+Besides this, you can opt for chemical peels, which are a safer option for skin rejuvenation or anti-aging in your case, as you do not want to use skin-whitening products and prefer long-term skincare to stimulate collagen production and accelerate cell turnover.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!